ycpcs/fys100-fall2015/project/project03.md

 and should be in a folder called **Project 2** within your shared Google drive folder.

 A draft is due Friday, Nov 13th.
-The final version is due Friday, Nov 20th.
+The final version is due Tuesday, Nov 24th.

 # Learning goals